 How Have Estimates Been Moving Since Then?

-At this time, Associated Banc-Corp has a poor Growth Score of F, however its Momentum Score is doing a bit better with a D. However, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.
+At this time, Associated Banc-Corp has an average Growth Score of C, a grade with the same score on the momentum front.
+However, the stock was allocated a grade of A on the value side, putting it in the top quintile for this investment strategy.

-Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-Notably, Associated Banc-Corp has a Zacks Rank #3 (Hold).
-We expect an in-line return from the stock in the next few months.
+Estimates have been broadly trending upward for the stock, and the magnitude of these revisions looks promising.
+Notably, Associated Banc-Corp has a Zacks Rank #4 (Sell).
+We expect a below average return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report